Power Analysis for One-, Two-, Three-Way ANOVA/ANCOVA Using Effect Size (F-Test)

 Source:R/ancova.R

-power.f.ancova.RdCalculates power or sample size for one-way, two-way, or three-way
+power.f.ancova.RdCalculates power, sample size or effect size for one-way, two-way, or

-ANCOVA.
-Note that in the latter, the effect size (eta.squared should
+k.covariates > 0 for ANCOVA.
+Note that in the latter, the effect

 Formulas are validated using G*Power and tables in the PASS documentation.